 The U.S. government and various state, local and foreign government agencies conduct rigorous competitive processes for awarding many contracts.
 Some contracts include multiple award task order contracts in which several contractors are selected as eligible bidders for future work.
 We will face strong competition and pricing pressures for any additional contract awards from the U.S. government and other domestic and foreign government agencies, and we may be required to qualify or continue to qualify under various multiple award task order contract criteria.
+Further, much of our work depends on our compliance with environmental and other regulations.
+Any claim by the government that we have violated any laws or regulations could result in our suspension or debarment from bidding for or being awarded government contracts.
 Our inability to qualify as an eligible bidder under government contract criteria could preclude us from competing for certain government contract awards.
 In addition, our inability to qualify as an eligible bidder, or to compete successfully when bidding for certain government contracts and to win those contracts, could materially adversely affect our business, operations, revenues and profits.

-The nature of our contracts, particularly those that are fixed-price, subjects us to risks associated with cost over-runs, operating cost inflation and potential claims for liquidated damages.
-If we are unable to accurately estimate our costs to complete our projects, our profitability could suffer.
+Our significant amount of fixed-price contracts subjects us to risks associated with cost over-runs, operating cost inflation and potential claims for liquidated damages.
+If we are unable to accurately estimate our project costs our profitability could suffer.

 We conduct our business under various types of contracts where costs are estimated in advance of our performance.
 Most dredging contracts are fixed-price contracts where the customer pays a fixed price per unit (e.g., cubic yard) of material dredged.
 Fixed-price contracts carry inherent risks, including risks of losses from underestimating costs, operational difficulties, and other changes that can occur over the contract period.
-In 2017, we experienced delays as a result of Hurricanes Harvey, Irma, Maria and Jose, which caused work stoppages in the impacted areas.
 If our estimates prove inaccurate, if there are errors or ambiguities as to contract specifications, or if circumstances change due to, among other things, unanticipated conditions or technical problems, difficulties in obtaining permits or approvals, changes in local laws or labor conditions, inclement or hazardous weather conditions, changes in cost of equipment or materials, or our suppliers' or subcontractor's inability to perform, then cost over-runs and delays in performance are likely to occur.
 We may not be able to obtain compensation for additional work performed or expenses incurred, or may be delayed in receiving necessary approvals or payments.
 Additionally, we may be required to pay liquidated damages upon our failure to meet schedule or performance requirements of our contracts.
-Our failure to accurately estimate the resources and time required for fixed-price contracts or our failure to perform our contractual obligations within the expected time frame and costs could result in reduced profits or, in certain cases, a loss for that contract.
 If we were to significantly underestimate the costs on one or more significant contracts, the resulting losses could have a material adverse effect on our business, operating results, cash flows or financial condition.